apollographql/apollo-kotlin/CONTRIBUTING.md

 ## Deprecation

-When marking an API with `@Deprecated`, also mark it with `ApolloDeprecatedSince(NEXT)` so we can keep track of when it has been deprecated (later at release time, `NEXT` will be renamed to the actual version name).
+When marking an API with `@Deprecated`, also mark it with `ApolloDeprecatedSince` so we can keep track of when it has been deprecated.

 ## Experimental / internal APIs

 Using Kotlin's (or other dependencies') experimental or internal APIs, such as the ones marked with `@ExperimentalCoroutinesApi` should be avoided as much as possible (exceptions can be made for native/JS targets only when no other option is available).
 Indeed, applications using a certain version of Apollo Kotlin could use a more up-to-date version of these APIs than the one used when building the library, causing crashes or other issues.

 We also have the `@ApolloExperimental` annotation which can be used to mark APIs as experimental, for instance when feedback is wanted from the community on new APIs.
 This can also be used as a warning that APIs are using experimental